 Blossom end rot

-Blossom end rot, or BER for short, is a complex physiological problem that is the result of a calcium (Ca) deficiency.
+Blossom end rot, or BER for short, is a complex physiological disorder that is caused by a calcium (Ca) deficiency.
 Calcium is not very mobile within the plant and it is required in relatively large amounts when the fruit is rapidly growing.
 If demand for calcium exceeds supply, tissues lacking this mineral break down leaving a characteristic leathery, brown to black area on the blossom end of fruit such as tomato, pepper, squash, eggplant and watermelon.

 Factors leading to the development of BER include: